 Question: What type of property do you want to get started?

 While there are tons of property types; we are going to focus on single family.
-Even within this niche you can get started with a personal property meaning you live in it first and rent it out when you move OR you can buy a rental property.
+Even within this niche you can get started with a personal property meaning you live in it first and rent it out when you move OR you can buy a rental property, take an example of buying a rental property investment in London.
 This means that it is a rental property from day one.

 2. Local or Long Distance